A shoulder popping out and back in is a dislocation followed by spontaneous or assisted relocation of the joint, often causing pain and instability.

 - Apply ice: This helps reduce swelling and numb pain.

-- Seek medical attention: Even if it popped back in, evaluation is crucial to check for fractures or ligament damage.
+- Seek medical attention: Even if it popped back in, evaluation is crucial to check for fractures, nerve injury, or ligament damage.

 Trying to force your shoulder back yourself without proper knowledge can worsen injuries.
 Only trained professionals should perform reductions if spontaneous relocation doesn’t occur quickly.